 - Boats – hire a rowing boat and set to the water.
 This might be a second or third date thing, just in case you really have nothing to say to each other…

-If you don’t feel sure about dating someone who might be drinking, you can find platforms like Tea Total Dating which specialise in sober dating.
+If you don’t feel sure about dating someone who might be drinking, you can find platforms that specialise in sober dating.

-A thing that often comes up in the Club Soda community is how forthcoming you have to be about your choice not to drink alcohol or to drink less than most?
+How forthcoming do you have to be about your choice not to drink alcohol or to drink less than most?
 On the one hand, do you announce it as part of your online dating profile in order to weed out those who would just not be accepting of that?
 Or do you want until you meet on your first date?
 There’s no one answer, and ultimately your dating profile should be true to your identity, and only you know where drinking fits into that.